Turtle6665/MoreAgouti/README.md

 This user script enhances the functionality and user experience of the Agouti web application by providing two key features:

-1. **Contrast, Brightness, and Zoom Adjustment**: Users can adjust the contrast, brightness, and zoom level of images on the Agouti platform using simple keyboard shortcuts.
-This feature enhances accessibility and customization options for users interacting with image-based content.
+1. **Contrast, Brightness, and Zoom Adjustment**: Users can adjust the contrast, brightness, and reset zoom level of images on the Agouti platform using simple keyboard shortcuts.

 2. **Remove Last Shortcut Species**: The script adds a button that allows users to remove the last shortcut species added to a specific page of the Agouti web application.
-This feature provides users with greater control over their shortcut species list, improving workflow efficiency.

 ### How to Install: